Pierre-Sassoulas/possum/docs/en/devs.rst

   $ git push

 Changes are in your fork, now you can create a pull request directly on Github.
+All pull requests must be sync with Possum development branch (dev).

 After that, you must check state of your request on `Jenkins (pull_requests) <http://jenkins.possum-software.org/job/pull_requests/violations/>`_.